Lost Dutchman State Park

 Hiker’s ledger: no

 The easiest and shortest route to Peak 5024 is via Siphon Draw Trail.
-Siphon Draw Trailhead is located in Lost Dutchman State Park off the SR 88.
+Siphon Draw Trailhead is located in Lost Dutchman State Park off the SR 88 and it’s the same trail used to get to Flatiron Peak.
+The trail leads you into the Superstition Wilderness and on National Forest land.
 Click here for Apple Maps and click here for Google Maps.
 The park has an entrance fee that can vary depending on the time of the year or day of the week.
 Be prepared to pay!

 The Park Rangers will provide a map of the state park if you’d like one.
 We also recommend following the AllTrails route if that’s easier.
 The Siphon Draw Trailhead is located here.
 There are multiple trails at the State Park.
 Make sure to follow the signs and stay on Siphon Draw… it’ll be the only one taking you towards the siphon and Flatiron.